datastaxdevs/workshop-ai-as-api/README.md

 <img src="images/astranaut.png?raw=true" width="50" /> All these steps can be largely automated by using data-science Python packages
 such as `pandas`, `numpy`, `tensorflow/keras`.

-Indeed this is all accomplished by launching the following script (which you should open and dissect line by line to learn more):
+The above steps can be accomplished by launching the following **Python script** (which you should open and dissect line by line to learn more):

 ```
 python prepareDataset.py -v
 ```
-> **Note**: this script is also available as an **interactive Jupyter notebook**.
-> You can refrain from running the above an see below for how to run the
-> notebook (that achieves the same effect).

 (the `-v` stands for "verbose": you will see some sample values and various objects being printed as the script progresses, which will